 If you’re writing a text and you get stuck, and you’re not sure what the rule is for your situation, please ask someone or look it up.
 You can ask me; I know a lot about these things, but I admit I sometimes have to look things up, too.

 If you’re reading a text and you find mistakes, please inform the author or publisher if a medium for such communication is available to you.
 (Of course this includes me!
 I would like to think my English is quite good, though we all make mistakes, but I know my French is far from perfect!)
-More often than not, the writer will be grateful you’ve pointed out an error, that you’ve helped him to look more professional, and that you’ve made the content of his writing more easily accessible.
+More often than not, the writer will be grateful you’ve pointed out an error, that you’ve helped them to look more professional, and that you’ve made the content of their writing more easily accessible.

 Scroll down to “Follow AD” at the bottom of this page to get all of my posts, which, hopefully, I will have proofread carefully before posting.
 Also, feel free to leave a comment about an error you’ve seen, how you felt when you saw it, and what result came of it.